Relativistic reflection within an extended hot plasma geometry: Ring source model for relativistic reflection

 \subsection{Relativistic reflection spectra}

-To illustrate the effects of changing normalization and energy shifts on the spectra, we show in Fig.~\ref{fig:relxill_refl_spectra} both direct and reflected components of the relativistic reflection spectra for ring-like primary sources.
-We assume a maximally spinning black hole, $a = 0.998$, and a source at a small height above the disk plane, $h=3\rg$ in this case and disregard the returning radiation to focus on the main effect of changing the radius of the ring-like source.
+To illustrate the effects of changing normalization and energy shifts on the spectra, we show (in Fig.~\ref{fig:relxill_refl_spectra}) both the direct and reflected components of the relativistic reflection spectra for ring-like primary sources.
+We assumed a maximally spinning BH, $a = 0.998$, and a source at a small height above the disk plane, $h=3\rg$, in this case and disregard the returning radiation to focus on the main effect of changing the radius of the ring-like source.
 We keep all other \relxill parameters at their default values.

 We find that the total observed flux increases monotonically with increasing ring radius.
 The primary component drops for $\ringradius \sim \risco \approx 1.2 \rg$, while the reflected component increases rapidly with $\ringradius$.
 This behavior is due to a combination of geometric and relativistic effects.
-The reflected flux increases strongly with the energy boost from the source to the disk, with fewer photons advected into the black hole.
-The fraction of photons hitting the disk reaches its maximum at $\sim 1.8 \rg \approx 1.5\risco$, while the escaping fraction has a minimum at the same radius, and hence the reflection fraction also reaches its maximum.
-For small ring sizes, the primary flux drops due to general-relativistic lensing near the black hole, which redistributes more flux towards high inclinations with respect to the observer, that is, even if the flux escapes, it still bends toward the equatorial plane and disk.
-For inclinations $i \gtrsim 60^{\circ}$, the lensing focuses the flux toward the observer, thus increasing the primary component.
+The reflected flux increases strongly with the energy boost from the source to the disk, with fewer photons advected into the BH.
+The fraction of photons hitting the disk reaches its maximum at $\sim 1.8 \rg \approx 1.5\risco$, while the escaping fraction has a minimum at the same radius and, hence, the reflection fraction also reaches its maximum.
+For small ring sizes, the primary flux drops due to general-relativistic lensing near the BH, which redistributes more flux towards high inclinations with respect to the observer, that is, even if the flux escapes, it still bends toward the equatorial plane and disk.
+For inclinations of $i \gtrsim 60^{\circ}$, the lensing focuses the flux toward the observer, thus increasing the primary component.